kaist-cp/hazardflow/doc/docs/tutorial/custom_fifo.md

 ```

 - We used `u32` for the payload type, `N` for the number of ingress interfaces and `M` for the FIFO size.
-- `fifo_s.inner` represents the inner elements of the FIFO.
+- `fifo_s.inner_with_valid()` represents the inner elements of the FIFO.
+  + It has type `Array<HOption<u32>, M>`, `HOption` represents the validity of the element.
-- We `fold` the inner elements of the FIFO in the `map_resolver` combinator:
+- We `fold` the inner elements of the FIFO in the `map_resolver_inner` combinator:
-  - The initializer is a boolean array with all elements as `false` of size `N`
+  + The initializer is a boolean array with all elements as `false` of size `N`
-  - The index of the initializer array indicates the index of the ingress interfaces.
+  + The index of the initializer array indicates the index of the ingress interfaces.
-  - We iterate through all the elements within the FIFO and set the accumulator's value at the index in each FIFO element to `true`.
+  + We iterate through all the elements within the FIFO and set the accumulator's value at the index in each FIFO element to `true`.
-  - The final result indicates which ingress interfaces are present in the current FIFO.
+  + The final result indicates which ingress interfaces are present in the current FIFO.
 - We send back this resolver to the `masked_merge` combinator to make decision for choosing the next ingress interface.
 - We filter out the unnecessary index information in the last `map` combinator.
 - The implementation of the `masked_merge()` combinator will be explained in the [Implementing Combinators](../advanced/combinator.md) section.